 If enabled the worker will send monitoring events related to this task (but only if the worker is configured to send task related events).
 Note that this has no effect on the task-failure event case where a task is not registered (as it will have no task class to check this flag).

+'''

-Task.serializer = u'json'
+serializer = 'json'

+'''

 The name of a serializer that are registered with kombu.serialization.registry.
-Default is 'pickle'.
+Default is 'json'.

-Task.shadow_name (args, kwargs, options)
+shadow_name (args, kwargs, options)

 Override for custom task name in worker logs/monitoring.